Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/README.md

 **CSI dataset** consist of multiple csi data samples for training and validation.
 Decentralized models have training dataset of size 17000 and validation dataset of size 1500 csi datasamples.

 Visualization of csi data sample.
-64x100 matrix on the right and it's 2D DFT on the left.
+Plot of 1 data sample 64x100 matrix on the right and it's 2D DFT on the left.
 As you can see a 2D DFT is very sparse.
 ![data1](https://github.com/Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/blob/main/pictures/csi_data_and_fft.png)

-Plot of magnitude in dB of signal's magnited over 100 subcarriers of 1 antennas.
+Plot of signal's magnitude in dB over 100 subcarriers of 1 antennas.
 ![data2](https://github.com/Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/blob/main/pictures/mag_subcarriers_data_over_1_antenna.png)

-Plot of magnitude in dB of signal's magnited over 100 subcarriers of 1 antennas.
+Plot of signal's phase in degrees over 100 subcarriers of 1 antennas.
 ![data2](https://github.com/Nurassyl-lab/Federated-Heterogeneous-CSI-Estimations/blob/main/pictures/phase_subcarriers_data_over_1_antenna.png)

 # Observations during simulations.